ArmanJR/cgol-twitter/readme.md

 ## Inspiration

-This project is forked from the remarkable work of Nicolas Loizeau's[nicolasloizeau/scalable-gol-computer](https://github.com/nicolasloizeau/scalable-gol-computer).
-The original implementation supports Assembly-based programming only.
+This project is forked from the remarkable work of Nicolas Loizeau's [nicolasloizeau/scalable-gol-computer](https://github.com/nicolasloizeau/scalable-gol-computer).
+However, the original implementation supports Assembly-based programming only.
 With this project, I've added an Assembly generator to make it easier to display characters and other shapes.

 ## How to run